ryansheehy0/Cheat_Sheets/javascript.md

 - Convert an object to JSON
     - `JSON.stringify(obj)`
+    - stringify has optional arguments for formatting.
+        - `JSON.stringify(obj, null, 2)`

 ### Spread Operator
 - Used to spread out an array or an object